 Robb Wolfe co-founded LMNT because he and his Jiu-jitsu coaches noticed his body needed more salt.
 The products on the market at the time was high in sugar and woefully lacking in actual electrolytes, so he started LMNT.
 The brand is based out of Naples, Florida,

-LMNT electrolyte drink mix has the optimal ratio of electrolytes (1000 mg of sodium, 200 mg potassium, and 60 mg magnesium) to support hydration.
+LMNT electrolyte drink mix has the optimal ratio of electrolytes (1000 mg of sodium, 200 mg of potassium, and 60 mg of magnesium) to support hydration.
 It has zero sugar, artificial ingredients, or preservatives.
 Many (most, actually) electrolyte drink mixes out there are full of sugar; sugar can help you absorb sodium and fluids, but it’s not essential for hydration.
 So, LMNT doesn’t include it.
 It doesn’t taste like chemicals or medicine, which I’ve found other similar, salty options do (like Liquid IV).

-LMNT is super salty (which I love) but you can add more water to your preference if it’s too salty for you.
+LMNT is super salty (which I love) but you can add more or less water to your preference if it’s too salty for you.
 I also like that it’s a powder so I don’t have to wait for a tablet to dissolve, like I did with Nuun.

 I’ve tried dozens of electrolyte brands over the years and this is my favorite, HANDS DOWN and a must-have for hot, humid runs or long training runs.
 I used to be a Nuun fanatic, but now I’m hooked on LMNT so I wanted to share some details for you runners or always-thirsty peeps out there.
 (Note: this is NOT sponsored – it’s just THAT good that I’m dedicating a whole post to it.)

 How many packs of LMNT should you drink per day?